DarienNouri/Trading-Strategy-Project/README.md

 1. **Metric Discrepancy**: Simpler models performed better in terms of MSE.
 This could be due to the non-stationarity between our training data (2021-2022, moderate market performance) and test set (2023-2024, significant bull run with 30% S&P gains).
 2. **Non-Stationarity Handling**: To address this issue during backtesting, we incorporated a Bayesian approach to adjust the predicted z-score spread distribution daily based on priors.
 This allowed models to adapt to shifts in the spread distribution, providing more accurate predictions in the non-stationary environment.
 However, this is just one approach, a pre-processing method may be more effective.
 3. **Complexity vs. Performance**: Despite lower MSE scores, more complex models like LSTM and BiLSTM showed better performance in the backtesting phase, suggesting they captured nuanced patterns beneficial for trading decisions.
-This indicates how training performance directly indicate better performance in the trading strategy since signals are generated based on directional deviations rather than consistent, prolonged error.
-   1. It may be benefical to implement custom optimization or loss function tailored to the trading objective could further improve performance.
+   - It may be benefical to implement custom optimization or loss function tailored to the trading objective could further improve performance in future works.

-4. **Limitations**: Due to sentiment data constraints, models were only tested on the 2023-2024 bull market.
-Performance may not generalize well to other market conditions.
-5. **MAE and Trading Strategy Performance**: It's important to note that better training performance (lower errors) do not directly indicate better performance in the trading strategy.
-Our strategy generates signals based on directional deviations rather than consistent, prolonged error.
-In addition to non-stationarity bias, model with higher MAE might still outperform in trading if it accurately predicts significant directional changes in the spread, even if it's less accurate in predicting the exact magnitude of the spread.
+>**Note:** Traditional evaluation metrics like MSE may not accurately reflect a model's trading performance, as signals are generated based on directional changes rather than prolonged, consistent errors.

 ![Evaluation Metrics of Various Models Forecasting Spread](figures/evaluation_metrics_across_models.png)